 In Game of Thrones, Grjótagjá serves as the location where Jon Snow and Ygritte consummated their relationship.
 Only a small part of the scene was actually filmed here, as the steam from the pool kept fogging up the cameras – a problem we noticed when taking our pictures here too!

-However, if the landowner reopens it to the public, then it’s easy to find, with a small parking area right next to the cave.
+The cave is easy to find, with a small parking area right next to the cave.